EPW80/Pygame-ZombieKnight/README.md

 ## Features

-Exciting combat mechanics: Players can attack using the knight's sword.
+- Combat mechanics: Players can attack using the knight's sword.
-Enemies: Face zombies that increase in number and difficulty.
+- Enemies: Face zombies that increase in number and difficulty.
-Animation: Beautiful animations for the characters and portals.
+- Animation: Animations for the characters and portals.
-Portals: Use portals to navigate and escape from challenging situations.
+- Portals: Use portals to navigate and escape from challenging situations.

 ## Installation